- Gender and Relationships

 And for those who keeps asking her repeatedly, untiringly (sometimes irritatingly) why she's never had a boyfriend, just be contented when she says SHE'S JUST NOT READY YET.
 Because it's most likely the truth.

-Except: She's not interested in boys in general OR –again—she just doesn't really wanna hook up with you.
+Except: She's not interested in boys in general OR –again—she just doesn't really wanna go out with you.
 And it's the latter in most cases.